absmach/supermq-docs/docs/messaging.md

 MF_MQTT_BROKER_TYPE=nats MF_BROKER_TYPE=rabbitmq make run
 ```

-By default, NATS is used as MQTT broker and RabbitMQ as message broker.
+By default, NATS is used as an MQTT broker and RabbitMQ as a message broker.

 ### Nats MQTT Broker